 • An Indiana man suffered constant anxiety and has sabotaged romantic relationships.
 The members of his immediate family cut ties with him, his sister explaining that his anti-circumcision obsession is a mental illness.

-• A student at Western Kentucky University conceived vivid images of screaming babies, causing herself to suffer daily emotional breakdowns and nightly insomnia.
+• A university student in Kentucky conceived vivid images of screaming babies, causing herself to suffer daily emotional breakdowns and nightly insomnia.

-• A Michigan man asked friends to send nasty messages to his 70 year-old mother after she explained that his anti-circumcision rage is caused by a mental illness.
+• A Michigan man asked friends to send nasty messages to his 70 year-old mother after she explained that his circumcision rage is caused by a mental illness.

 • Reacting to the impending birth of a relative's son, a Texas mother experienced nausea, uncontrolled crying, a panic attack, sleeplessness, and feelings of helplessness, overwhelming devastation, and grief.

 • While her family slept peacefully, an Arkansas mother suffered depression, anxiety, insomnia, and crying fits because of her obsession.

 • A member of the Blood Stained Men Board of Directors admitted that the anger and stress he suffered from intactivism led to emotional fatigue.

 • An American living in Madrid, Spain lost friends and family and was known as the "foreskin boy" because he refused to take a break from his anti-circumcision crusade.

 • Upon learning that her sister had ignored her "intense efforts" and circumcised her newborn son, a mother in the midwestern United States neglected her own son in favor of smoking and alcoholism.